Written by David Kemper and Melinda M. Snodgrass

 While the episode is good, there are a few problems.
 One is that unless you’ve seen the episode Q-Who there will be some loss of understanding with regards to The Borg.
 The Ferengis also make an appearance here and since there is no direct explanation made that they are motivated purely by profit, if you haven’t viewed previous Ferengi episodes, you won’t understand them either.

 Another problem is Kolrami himself.
-In the beginning, his arrogance and capability as a strategist is believable.
+In the beginning, his arrogance and capability as a strategist are believable.
 That all goes down the tubes when the Ferengi enter the picture and all he seems to know how to do is surrender. it almost seems as if the character had two different writers in the first half of the show versus the second half.

 I actually liked Diana Muldaur’s performance as Dr. Pulaski here.
 It’s a shame that she finally seems to get a good handle on the character and there’s only one more episode left to the season.
 In the third season, Gates McFadden will return as Dr. Crusher.
 I do believe Dr. Crusher is better for the chemistry of the cast and the Enterprise, however, a year’s worth of character development that is finally seeming to pay off is for nothing.